-To apply for an AEO certificate you must carry out an AEO self-assessment.
-This will allow you to assess the quality of the organisation’s internal control system yourself.
+To apply for an AEO authorisation you must carry out an AEO self-assessment.
+This will allow you to assess the quality of the organisation's internal control system yourself.
 Based on this assessment you will establish:

 - your organisation’s business risks

 - the internal measures which these risks cover (procedures, instructions, inspections, etc.)

 The standards that your organisation must meet to be granted an AEO status are 'open standards', this means they are not laid down in detail.

 - Decide what authorisation you wish to apply for.

 - Maintain the AEO.

 Step 1: Decide what AEO authorisation you want to apply for